AryanTyagi2005/Cyber-Smart-Game/README.md

 ## 📂 Project Structure

+## 📱 Play on Android
+You can download the latest APK from the [Releases Section](../../releases).

+1. Download the `.apk` file from the latest release.
+2. Transfer it to your Android device.
+3. Install and play!

 ## Setup Instructions

 This project uses external large files for the Firebase C++ SDK.
 Follow these steps to set up the project: